Managing PostgreSQL users

 Click Edit.

-To view the new password, select the Users tab on the cluster page and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
-The new password version is labeled as Current.
+To view the new password, navigate to the cluster page, select the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+The new password version is marked as Current.

-To change the user password, run this command:
+To change a user’s password, run this command:

 yc managed-postgresql user update <username> \